FetLich/blog.vitaliitylyk.com/content/about-me/index.md

 Hope you enjoy it and find something useful for yourself here! :)

-If you want to contact me, please use one of the social networks listed on the home page or by email: vitaliytyl at gmail dot com.
+If you want to contact me, please use one of the social networks listed on the home page or by email: vitaliytyl at gmail dot com (this doesn't work).